-This type of case isn't treated as a family case - it is dealt with by the normal civil court.
+This type of case is usually dealt with by the civil court not the family court.
+However, a family lawyer who specialises in cohabitation law can advise you.
 The court will order you to pay your ex's legal costs if you lose.
 You may hear lawyers call these cases 'TOLATA cases' after the law that governs them - the Trusts of Land and Appointment of Trustees Act 1996.

 Legal aid may be available for this type of case if you have experienced or are at risk of experiencing domestic abuse or violence.
-You can find more information at How to get legal aid for a family law problem.
+You can find more information at How to get legal aid for a family law issue.